sarmadiali98/ReLico/README.md

 ## Requirements

+The artifact is organized so that reviewers do **not** need to install every tool for every path.

 ### Minimal core translator requirements

+For the Docker core translator workflow:

+- Docker or a Docker-compatible container runtime.

 For the native core translator workflow:

-- **Java Development Kit (JDK)**: version 17 or later
+- **Java Development Kit (JDK)**: version 17 or later.
-- **Maven**: for dependency resolution and building
+- **Maven**: for dependency resolution and building.

-For the Docker core translator workflow:

-- Docker or a Docker-compatible container runtime

 ### Additional requirements for verifier benchmark reruns